 “Even with all the prep, something can go wrong.
 I had perfectly prepared for the baby pegasus that I raised.
 However, it turned out to be a rare variant, and we never properly bonded as a result.”

 There was a very unlady-like snort from Awarthril, but the whole thing sounded terrible, and I didn’t want to dig deeper into a sore spot.

 “The tree over there is a Bomboa tree.
 They’re rare, but they hold a bunch of water.
 Their fruit is OK, but nothing at all like what we can grow back home.”
 Awarthril pointed to a stout tree.

 “Now, another thing about Immortals is the importance of favors.
 Not every Immortal is rich, contrary to the stories, and we do have good use for normal coin.
 However, a favor can be priceless.
 You never know where someone will end up in life, and a favor gained today can be worth the world in a few thousand years, when the person who owes you has thousands of levels, and rare and fantastical skills.”

 He gave a slow nod at me, and it clicked - Awarthril said she’d owe me a favor.
 Heck, if someone helped me out, then asked me to turn the clock back on their kid or something?
 Yeah, I’d totally do it.
-I couldn’t be the only one with rare skills, and given a few hundreds years for Awarthril to mature her skills?
+I couldn’t be the only one with rare skills, and given a few hundred years for Awarthril to mature her skills?
 Good chance she could give me a solid helping hand down the line.